THIN: THrowable Information Networks and Application for Facial Expression Recognition In The Wild: Framework overview

 In this Section, we describe how we explicitly incorporate the dependency between the exogenous representation and the task prediction.
 In particular, we start by defining a simple baseline model then incrementally introduce more efficient methods.
 Figure \ref{archicomparison} provides an illustration of these architectures.

-\paragraph{A baseline deep approach} as illustrated on Figure \ref{archicomparison} (top-left corner), a baseline deep architecture contains a stack of representation and classification layers.
+\paragraph*{A baseline deep approach} as illustrated on Figure \ref{archicomparison} (top-left corner), a baseline deep architecture contains a stack of representation and classification layers.
 The representation layer $F_\phi: I \in \mathbb{D} \mapsto \textbf{h}_{endo} \in \mathbb{H}_{endo}$ with parameters $\phi$ that takes as input an image $I$ and extracts an embedding vector $\textbf{h}_{endo}$ in the representation space $\mathbb{H}_{endo}$ endogenous to the task.
 This representation then goes through a classification head denoted $\mathcal{C}_\Theta: \textbf{h}_{endo} \in \mathbb{H}_{endo} \mapsto \textbf{z} \in \mathbb{R}^{K}$ with $\textbf{z}$ an output logit vector and $K$ the number of classes.
 The final prediction outputted by such model is $ \hat{\textbf{y}} \in [0, 1]^K$ defined by applying a softmax activation to $\textbf{z}$.
 Such baseline network is traditionally trained by gradient backpropagation of a cross-entropy loss between $\hat{\textbf{y}}$ and $\textbf{y}^*$, the corresponding one-hot encoded ground truth vector.

-\paragraph{A simple deep ensemble approach} instead of using a single large classifier, we propose to use a committee of $L$ smaller deep fully-connected networks $c_{\Theta_l}$, as it is illustrated on Figure \ref{archicomparison} (top-right corner):
+\paragraph*{A simple deep ensemble approach} As ensemble methods are known to improve the generalization capacity \cite{dietterich2000ensemble} and therefore the robustness to large variations, we propose to use a committee of $L$ smaller deep fully-connected networks $c_{\Theta_l}$ instead of using a single large classifier, as it is illustrated on Figure \ref{archicomparison} (top-right corner):